zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

-  The parameter `apiml.security.authorization.provider` is set to `endpoint`
+  The parameter `apiml.security.authorization.provider` is set to `endpoint`.

   **Action:**

-  Change the SAF provider to another one to use this endpoint
+  Change the SAF provider to another one to use this endpoint.

 ### ZWEAT603E